tombenke/restapi/README.md

 ### Run test cases

-After the test cases is generaetd, you can run the tests, directly from the command line, or by the continuous integration server.
+After the test cases is generated, you can run the tests, directly from the command line, or by the continuous integration server.
 Use one of the following commands:

     $ make test